willbryant/verm/README.md

 As a concession to tools that don't cope well with huge numbers of entries in single directories, Verm will place files under subdirectories of the requested path based on the first bits of the file content hash.
+For example, if Verm encoded the content hash as `TwD1uJUQPX-w5wGVfgJrpiAtMwXd37Zp58YlPOQig8d` then a `Tw` subdirectory would be created (unless it already exists).
+The character alphabet Verm uses to encode the hash bits has 64 characters but Verm carefully assigns the bits to ensure `-` is never the leading character in subdirectory or file names, to ensure admins won't run into any unexpected behavior if they use file wildcards on the command line.

 Compression support is intended to be transparent to the client.
 If file data is posted in gzip-encoded, the file will be stored with a `.gz` suffix for